 Learn With Flexibility

-The Land Resources & Environmental Sciences program is structured to accommodate students with a wide variety of disciplinary interests who are interested in conducting independent study in their home communities through distance learning.
+The Land Resources & Environmental Sciences online program is structured to accommodate students with a wide variety of disciplinary interests who are interested in conducting independent study in their home communities through distance learning.

 Study Of A Lifetime